Updated: Sep 2, 2021

 It seems a pretty safe bet to assume that AI will continue to grow as we wade further into 2021.

-If you’re looking to upskill in AI – register for our free live masterclass learning how marketers can leverage AI this February.
+If you’re looking to upskill in AI – discover our free live masterclass learning how marketers can leverage AI.

 In storytelling, authenticity and empathy are key to connecting

 The Scholarly Kitchen recently pointed toward the need for greater authenticity in marketing communications, particularly during a pandemic.
 This has been true of brands responding with support for the Black Lives Matter movement in the wake of George Floyd’s death.

 The same article highlighted desire from customers for companies to go further by prioritizing and promoting diversity and inclusivity, and to do so sincerely – and this has never been more apparent than this year.
 A 2020 report showed that 83% of millennials find it important for companies they buy from to have values which align with their own, showing how important it is to resonate.

 We’ve seen service providers, societies and publishers proactively looking to help their stakeholders with support, advice and free access to content.
 Some have really grasped more compelling language to demonstrate that they really care, and it shows.